 It is located at the southwest end of the island and is 15 km from Fira.
 Excavations there began systematically in 1967.

 Some of the finds can be admired at the Prehistoric Thira Museum, in Fira.

 The first facilities in Akrotiri date from the Late Neolithic Age (at least from the 4th millennium BC).
 Settlement was in the Early Bronze Age (3rd millennium BC).
 In the Middle and Early Late Bronze Age (20th-17th century BC) the settlement expanded and became one of the most important urban centers of the Aegean.

-Its development is evidenced by the large area it occupied (about 200 acres), its excellent urban planning, the sewerage network and the elaborate, multi-storey buildings with stunning frescoes, rich furnishings and homework.
+Its development is evidenced by the large area it occupied (about 200 acres), its excellent urban planning, the sewerage network, and the elaborate, multi-story buildings with stunning frescoes, rich furnishings, and homework.

 The systematic excavations began in 1967 by Professor Spiros Marinatos.
 After his death, in 1974, Professor Christos Doumas took over the direction.

 NEMELY Center – WindSurf Greece.
 Avis Beach, Santorini 847 00.
 Tel: (+30) 693 931 5127, [email protected]